haasr/lrbc_site/README.md

 ### 7) Run the initial_setup script
-The app is almost set up for you to run, but you will need to run the initial_setup.py script to create the appropriate static direcotries, populate the DB with the neccessary rows, and allow you to create an initial account to log into.
+The app is almost set up for you to run, but you will need to run the initial_setup.py script to create the appropriate static directories, populate the DB with the neccessary rows, and allow you to create an initial account to log into.
 To do this enter the commands below: